Order of Protection in Arizona

 What You Need to Get an Order of Protection in Arizona

 An Order of Protection is a court order prohibiting someone from having contact with you and anyone else named as a protected party on the Order of Protection.
 To be eligible to get an Order of Protection, the defendant must have a “familial type relationship” with you.

-The terms “familial type relationship” means that the other person is either a relative of yours or is a relative to you by marriage or personal romantic relationship.
+The term “familial type relationship” means that the other person is either a relative of yours or is a relative to you by marriage or personal romantic relationship.
 For example, a husband and wife have an obvious family relationship.